-Co-requisites: Prior completion of or concurrent registration in PSY-765
+Co-requisites: Concurrent enrollment or prior completion of PSY-765.

-- 1. Achieve an in-depth understanding of the ethical issues and dilemmas that can arise in the practice of forensic psychology and to be familiar with the guidelines and general principles that aid in their resolution. - 2.
-Become conversant with the application to forensic practice of the APA ethical principles of psychologists and code of conduct, the APA Specialty Guidelines for Forensic Psychology, and other APA ethical guidelines. - 3.
-Become familiar with the ethical, cultural, and professional issues that can impact the ethical issues that arise in the practice of forensic psychology.
+- 1. Examine the ethical issues and dilemmas that can arise in the practice of forensic psychology and to be familiar with the guidelines and general principles that aid in their resolution. - 2.
+Apply the APA ethical principles of psychologists and code of conduct, the APA Specialty Guidelines for Forensic Psychology, and other APA ethical guidelines to forensic practice. - 3.
+Identify the ethical, cultural, and professional issues that can impact the ethical issues that arise in the practice of forensic psychology.